KhangNTT/Mobile-Fast-Food-Shop/README.md

 # PRM392-Fast-Food-Shop(Team Project)

-This is a group project simulating a **fast food ordering application**, including:
+This project is a fast food shop application with a frontend Android application and a Node.js backend, including:
 - **Frontend:** Android mobile app
 - **Backend:** Node.js server with Stripe payment integration